C2dricLeroy/Javascript-algorithm/README.md

 - 107 : Beginner Series #4 Cockroach
 - 108 : Do I get a bonus?
 - 109 : Is n divisible by x and y?
+- 110 : Push a hash/an object into array